Movement-DAO/move-docs/docs/dao/intro/genesis.md

 -   voting escrow voting strategies; a path to on-chain governance;
 -   nft tooling for creators;
 -   legal compliance; and,
--   expansion of the multisig;
+-   expansion of the Multi-sig;

 Governance migration to voting escrow is essential, as the dao-lawfirm.eth seek to signal their long-term commitments.
-The dao-lawfirm.eth requested a follow up presentation within 60 days to present a timeline for the DAO tooling version 1.0 release.
+The dao-lawfirm.eth requested a follow up presentation within **60 days**[^5] to present a timeline for the DAO tooling version 1.0 release.

 [^1]: June 15 through 30, 2022, about $450,000 DAI was swapped for ETH and has appreciated.
 This was included in the overview of the treasury balance.
+The Multi-sig transaction history is available at [Gnosis](/dao/governance/gnosis).
 [^2]: The slow-start "veto" was inspired by [nouns.wtf](https://nouns.wtf).
 See the Governance 'Slow Start' section.
 [^3]: [Movement DAO's Ascended Ape Collection](https://opensea.io/collection/movement-daos-ascended-ape-collection): as of August 10, 2022, there were 1.1k owners.
 All of the original Gnosis contributors were airdropped NFTs.
 The DAO's governance proposal and temperature-check's Snapshot voting strategy relies exclusively on the NFT, while the proposal ratification strategy is a weighted whitelist based on contributions to the Gnosis.
 This enables virtually anyone with interest to submit a proposal and participate in the DAO.
 See the [Governance Process](/dao/governance/process)
 [^4]: [Bored Ape Yacht Club #1420](https://opensea.io/assets/ethereum/0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d/1420) was purchased for [96 ETH, worth $295,757.76](https://etherscan.io/tx/0xf8408567c7f64549a3f141e78fe67f9e9a061e525ca87b8069f1ac0eb0ab7053).
 The illustrator and artist [natasha-pankina.eth](https://natasha-pankina.com/) was commissioned to create a new collection incorporating themes of possible communities and diverse ape characteristics, among other traits.
 The governance NFTs were minted and distributed at no cost to governance contributors which were invited.
 Even a conservative estimate of the gas fees associated with this distribution is north of $75,000.00.
+[^5]: Presentation to the initial-signers is scheduled in November of 2022, and is expected to be completed by December of 2022.